Nebukam/PCGExtendedToolkit/README.md

 ## What is PCGEx?

-PCGEx is a **low-level, use-case agnostic toolkit** extending Unreal Engine's PCG framework with **200+ nodes**.
+### PCGEx is a **low-level, use-case agnostic toolkit** extending Unreal Engine's PCG framework with **200+ nodes**.

 Vanilla PCG excels at scattering and rule-based placement.
 PCGEx adds what's missing: **structure**.
 Build graphs from points, find paths through them, analyze topology, and work with explicit connections—not just proximity.
 Delaunay, Voronoi, MST, convex hulls, A* pathfinding, and more.

-But graph theory is just the headline.
+Graph theory is just the headline.
 PCGEx is also a comprehensive data manipulation toolkit: spatial queries, sampling, blending, path operations, polygon booleans, asset management, filtering, sorting—the low-level primitives that vanilla PCG doesn't provide.
 Reusable sub-nodes (filters, heuristics, blenders) plug into operations to keep your graphs clean.
-Parallel processing handles large datasets efficiently.

-It doesn't solve specific problems for you.
-It gives you the tools to solve them yourself.
+> _It doesn't solve specific problems for you._
+_It gives you the tools to solve them yourself._

 <!-- SCREENSHOT: Hero image showing a complex procedural generation result that highlights the variety of what's possible -->